hughlilly/tongarirocinemas-react/README.md

 ```

 NB: The site was built before submission, so this command should be able to be run without creating a new build.

+#### Deploying to GitHub Pages

+Following the instructions at <https://github.com/gitname/react-gh-pages>, I've added gh-pages as a dev dependency, and a `deploy` script.

 #### Other scripts